 Linden Students Honoured by the TTC for Envisioning a More Inclusive Future

-Kailah explains the project to John Tory, Mayor of Toronto.
+Linden student Kailah Kilfoyle explains the project to John Tory, Mayor of Toronto.

 Last spring, the TTC launched a contest: they challenged students to envision what the next 100 years of the TTC would look like.
 Encouraged by their Computer Studies teacher Sang Lee, Linden High School students Annie, Jazz, Kailah (now an alumna), and Virgil created an interactive TTC map that reads out information about each station in different languages to accommodate for the diversity of people in Toronto.
 They were thrilled to learn that they won first prize in the “People” category, and on August 20th, they were invited to attend a Transit Fair at Nathan Phillips Square.
 The team was represented by Kailah, who shared their ideas with none other than John Tory, Mayor of Toronto, as well as TTC staff members.